humdrum-tools/vhv-documentation/filter/meter/index.md

 a simple metric interpretation of such meters, us `*beat:8` to define the beat as an eighth note rather than a dotted quarter note.
 Using `*beat:4.` will redefine the beat as a dotted quarter note.
-Note that the beat defintion will be cleared whenever there is a new time signature found for in the given spine.
+Note that the beat definition will be cleared whenever there is a new time signature found for in the given spine.

 {% include verovio.html